epfl-ada/ada-2023-project-badabob/README.md

 6. [Questions for TAs](#questions-for-tas)

 ## Research questions
-**--> Research Questions: A list of research questions you would like to address during the project.**
+The main question we aim to adress is: how has women's representation evolved over time in movies and does it relate to historical events linked to women's history in the United States?
-How has the proportion of female actors in movies evolved over time?
+The following questions will help us to address this problematic:
-Is the movie industry giving more important and leading roles to women?
-Do they have their own storylines or are just love interests?
+* How has the proportion of female actors in movies evolved over time?
-What types of adjectives are used in synopsis when describing women and to which character personas are women mostly attributed?
+* Is the movie industry giving more important and leading roles to women?
-Which movie genres are more affected?
+* To which character personas are women mostly attributed and does this evolve through time?
-Do higher-grossing movies rely more on gender stereotypes than others?
+* Which movie genres are more affected?
-This information will enable us to understand how gender stereotypes in movies fluctuate with time and whether this representation is affected by major women’s rights events in the US (e.g. right to vote, etc. found on Wikipedia).
+* Does the observed trends apply to all ethnicities?
+For instance, does the representation of women only increases for white women?

 ## Additional datasets